-In this tutorial we will show you how to install WildFly on Debian 9 Stretch.
+In this tutorial, we will show you how to install WildFly on Debian 9 Stretch.
 For those of you who didn’t know, The WildFly implements the Java Enterprise Edition (Java EE).
 It is among the most common source Java server applications.
 It offers you an administration dashboard to manage single or multiple domains efficiently.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation WildFly on a Debian 9 (Stretch) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install WildFly on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Java.